Skip to content

 She has recently finished performing in the Pullitzer prize-winning play Clybourne Park by Bruce Norris at the Park Theatre in London.
 It actually began rehearsals before the first lockdown – and so it was a relief and a joy to finish the run.

-Her tv and film work includes Sense and Sensibility, Jack & Sarah, Twelfth Night, A Summer Story , The Rainbow, Sandra C’est la vie, After the Dance, Othello, Things I know to be true, and Big Kids – an unexpectedly successful children’s tv show which brought her a strange but much appreciated following of five year olds.
+Her TV and film work includes Sense and Sensibility, Jack & Sarah, Twelfth Night, A Summer Story , The Rainbow, Sandra C’est la vie, After the Dance, Othello, Things I know to be true, and Big Kids – an unexpectedly successful children’s TV show which brought her a strange but much appreciated following of five year olds.

 She has also written a great deal for various magazines and newspapers – as a columnist, interviewer, article writer, book reviewer and travel writer.
 Travel writing has taken her on adventures all over the world to magical elsewhere and new horizons – which, ironically, was what attracted her father to join the navy so many years before she was born.